 Supply Chain Management and Logistics at OSU provides an integrative perspective linking all parts of the supply chain.
-This includes planning, control, operations, production, storage and distribution.
-We examine both tactical and strategic problems, and study the effects of and remedies for system disruptions.
+This includes planning, control, operations, production, storage, and distribution.
+We examine both tactical and strategic problems in supply chain design and management, and study the effects of and remedies for system disruptions.

-To accomplish this, we take an interdisciplinary approach that integrates technologies such as robust optimization, combinatorial optimization, stochastic programming, large-scale optimization, simulation, and forecasting.
+To accomplish this, we take an interdisciplinary approach that integrates methodologies such as robust optimization, combinatorial optimization, stochastic programming, large-scale optimization, simulation, and data analytics.